syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 * [SwipeDirection](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSwipeUpdateDetails/swipeDirection.html): Defines the swipe direction of the swiped row.
 * [SwipeOffset](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSwipeUpdateDetails/swipeOffset.html): Defines the current swipe offset of the row being swiped.

-By handling the swipe callbacks, you can use these properties value from the arguments to perform any desired action such as deleting the row, editing the data, etc.
+By handling the swipe callbacks, you can use these property values from the arguments to perform any desired action such as deleting the row, editing the data, etc.

 ## Customized swipes delete functionality